 3. Do I need a visa to travel to Kurdistan

 Most Western countries can visit Kurdistan Iraq visa free.
-Your passport will get stamped and you are allowed to stay up to 30 days.
+Your passport will get stamped on arrival and you are allowed to stay up to 30 days.
 This only counts for the autonomous region of Kurdistan, you are NOT allowed to travel to Iraq.
+These are the visa free countries:

 4. Is Kurdistan a real country